Financial-Times/n-heroku-tools/README.md

     run [options]                                       Runs the local app through the router about                                               Creates an __about.json file for the app deploy-static [options] <source> [otherSources...]
 Deploys static <source> to [destination] on S3 (where [destination] is a full S3 URL).
-Requires AWS_ACCESS and AWS_SECRET env vars
+Requires AWS_ACCESS and AWS_SECRET env vars rebuild [apps...]
+Trigger a rebuild of the latest master on Travis
     *

   Options: